A554551N/RPGNotebook/BurningWheel/BurningSeas/Captain Thomas Gavell.md

 - Poor Man in a Rich Man's Navy
 - Raised on a farm, stowed away on a merchant ship, joined the navy and caught the eye of a Captain who gave him a loan to get through the Academy
 - Wants to earn enough to build a mansion and plantation on his home island
+- Wants to build a reputation as a good captain that follows orders (he's pretty much uncomplicated)